carlaKC/test-sync/README.md

 We have various requirements to sync things from one repo to another.
 Github does not currently support this.
 This repo has some examples of how we could achieve this.

 ### Approach
 Schedule a workflow in the downstream repo which runs hourly (?) and performs the sync that is required.

 If required, these workflows can be manually triggered if we have a pressing need for up to date info.

-For this demo, `carlaKC/test` is considered the upstream repo, and `carlaKC/test-sync` is considered to be the downstream repo.
+To manually trigger a workflow on github go to Actions -> Docs -> [RunWork flow](https://github.com/carlaKC/test-sync/actions?query=workflow%3ADocs)

 ### Use Cases
 #### Docs Sync For Lightning Labs